Screenwriters don’t think about ergonomics all that much. How does the saying go? “Typists type. Screenwriters stare out windows.”

-And it’s true!
-For the most part.
-When we’re not staring out windows, we screenwriters are, actually, typing.
-And all that sitting down and mashing keys and staring at our monitors can literally be shaving years off of our lives.
+And when screenwriters are staring out windows, what are we doing?
+We’re sitting at our screenwriter desk.
+And when we’re not?
+We’re typing our screenplay.
+And all that sitting down and mashing keys and staring out windows and at our monitors can literally be shaving years off of our glorious screenwriter lives.

-Eye strain from looking at a computer monitor can manifest in many ways: blurred (or double) vision, pain around the temples or head, exhaustion, or even just plain eye redness or dryness.
+Eye strain from looking at your screenwriting app on a computer monitor can manifest in many ways: blurred (or double) vision, pain around the temples or head, exhaustion, or even just plain eye redness or dryness.

 And make sure your monitor’s contrast and brightness settings are at a level where they don’t hurt your eyes to look at it.

-Carpal tunnel syndrome is when the nerve running through the wrist gets pinched or compressed, causing a dull throbbing pain over time, or even swelling of the fingers.
+Screenwriters often get carpal tunnel syndrome.
+Carpal tunnel syndrome is a condition that occurs when the nerve running through the wrist gets pinched or compressed, causing a dull throbbing pain over time, or even swelling of the fingers.
 Worse, it makes screenwriting very painful.